 The airport terminal, which is one of the largest in the world, resembles a glass and concrete shopping mall.
-It comes in for some criticism, partly due to the distances involved – you can walk for almost a kilometre from an Arrival gate to the Immigration counters; partly for the lack of toilets – a lot of space earmarked for WCs was taken by duty free shops and partly because it’s a bit bland.
+It comes in for some criticism, partly due to the distances involved – you can walk for almost a kilometre from an Arrival gate to the Immigration counters; partly for the lack of toilets – a lot of space earmarked for bathrooms was taken by duty free shops and partly because it’s a bit bland.
 Changi Airport, in Singapore, for example is far more interesting, regardless of the waterfall.

-Suvarnabhumi Airport Orientation
+Suvarnabhumi Airport Bangkok Layout

 The 1st Floor is where you’ll head if you want to take a taxi into Bangkok or buy a bus / minibus ticket to the city or elsewhere – including Koh Chang.
-It’s also home to a pretty good food court – called the ‘Magic Food Center ‘, that’s always packed and offers a wide range of Thai and Western food for reasonable prices.
+It’s also home to a good food court – called the ‘Magic Food Center ‘, that’s always packed and offers a wide range of Thai and Western food for reasonable prices.
 The basement is where you’ll find more restaurants and a 7-eleven, plus access to either the Novotel Airport Hotel and the Airport Rail Link which takes you into the city centre of Bangkok for just 45 Baht.

 If you’re planning on using the internet whilst on holiday, then getting a Thai SIM card will make your life a lot easier.
 If you have an unlocked phone, then pick up a SIM card at one of the telecoms counters on the Arrivals level.
 All of the three main providers – AIS, True or DTAC are fine.
-They all offer 4G connection in most areas of the country and all have pre-paid ‘Tourist SIMs’ that offer a package of calls plus data.
+They all offer 4G / 5G connection in most areas of the country and all have pre-paid ‘Tourist SIMs’ that offer a package of calls plus data.
 Figure on 299 Baht for 1 week of 4G data plus 100 Baht of calls.
 You can top these cards up at any 7-eleven.

 The arrivals process is the same as in any international airport.
 The signage is good – in English, Thai and Chinese, so you probably won’t get lost.
 The process is straightforward.